All-solid-state battery technology

 In reality, it is often difficult to know whether our development will produce good results unless we actually build it once, and many issues only become evident after we actually build it.
 This approach is what we call the “Genba, Genbutsu,” which means to “develop at the real spot with understanding of the real situation.”
 By repeating trial and error, we set the exact targets we need to achieve to realize the value we want to offer to our customers.
 Then, we apply our technologies and attain our targets without compromise.
 We believe that this approach to the development reflects the unique characteristics of Honda.
 Moreover, because the battery is a crucial component of battery electric vehicles (EV), it is important for Honda to develop it while incorporating our own thoughts and desires as a company that actually makes EVs.

 Honda is striving to realize carbon neutrality for all products and corporate activities Honda is involved in by 2050.
 Just like our long history of research into fuel cells as an automaker, Honda has a proven track record of Monozukuri (manufacturing) through which we not only develop technologies, but also commercialize them as our own products.
 By levering such strengths of Honda, we will strive to achieve mass-production of our all-solid-state batteries as quickly as possible.
-As the first step, our demonstration line for the production of all-solid-state batteries will become operational in Spring 2024, where we will work toward the establishment of mass-production technologies.
+As the first step, our demonstration line for the production of all-solid-state batteries will become operational in 2024, where we will work toward the establishment of mass-production technologies.
 Then, leveraging such initial technologies as a foothold, we will continue to advance our all-solid-state batteries.

 In order to realize carbon neutrality, Honda is positioning the all-solid-state battery as one of the key technologies and is working sincerely on its development with an eye toward the earliest possible start of mass-production.